 What is a Yantra

-A yantra is a geometrical diagram representing the universe.
+In Hinduism, a yantra is a geometrical diagram representing the universe.
 It is used in Hindu worship and meditation, especially in Tantrism.
 A yantra is quite similar to a mandala, but a yantra is different in that it can be a three-dimensional object of worship as well as a two-dimensional diagram.

 LIke the mandala, the yantra symbolizes cosmogenic development, from the absolute in the center to the material world at the edges.
 Yantras often have a seed mantra inscribed on them, and they are considered the verbal equivalent of a mantra.